 Introduced to the Bahamas in about 1974, this species made it on its own to Florida about 1980 and spread across the North American continent.
 The first Oregon record was in 1998 and the first Washington state record was in 2000.
-They are now common on the extreme south coast of BC.
+They are now common on the extreme south coast of the Pacific Northwest.
 We have had a pair of return to our feeders for the last 4 years.
 They arrive in late April and stay until the fall, they come to our feeders almost daily.

 Like mourning doves, the Eurasian collared dove likes agricultural areas and can be found in residential and urban area feeders.
 Often they seem to choose nest sites in dense conifers in yards in small communities on the edge of agricultural areas.